cloud-elements/devportal/elementTemplate/authenticate.md

 Use the `/instances` endpoint to authenticate with {{page.heading}} and create an element instance.
 If you are configuring events, see the [Events section](events.html).

-{% include note.html content="The endpoint returns an Element token upon successful completion.
-Retain the token for all subsequent requests involving this element instance.  " %}
+{% include note.html content="The endpoint returns an element instance token and id upon successful completion.
+Retain the token and id for all subsequent requests involving this element instance.  " %}

 To create an element instance: